jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 reality, the ancestor keys of subscriptions may also use :ref:`the special '= ...' prefix to pass specific overrides
 <config_reference/scripting/static_variables:subscription_indent_i>` supported by the
 preset.
-By convention in the built-in presets, the first ``= ...`` value specifies the genre for all descendant subscriptions.
+By convention in the built-in software and media type presets, the first ``= ...`` value specifies the genre for all descendant subscriptions.

-Finally, ancestor keys may use the ``... | ...`` special character to combine multiple presets and/or genres for the descendant subscriptions beneath.
+Finally, ancestor keys may use :ref:`the '... | ...' special character
+<config_reference/subscription_yaml:multi keys>` to combine multiple presets and/or
+genres for the descendant subscriptions beneath.

 The configuration file extends pre-defined presets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~